New York & Wyoming Police Work Together

 Vehicle Tracking Device Leads To Return Of Stolen Vehicle

-The Pontiac was owned by a rental car company and had been equipped with the vehicle tracking unit in case the automobile were ever stolen.
+The Pontiac was owned by a rental car company and had been equipped with the vehicle tracking unit in case the automobile was ever stolen.

 Many car rental companies now use real-time trackers such as the SilverCloud GPS to provide theft protection and a way to monitor their fleet of vehicles.